 Hello!
 I am Shreya, a Software Engineer at Meta I am working for Facebook Search Integrity, building systems that curb the prevalence of very harmful content on the site.
 Before this, I was a master's student at School of Computer Science at Carnegie Mellon University.
 During my master's, I completed a summer internship at Meta as a Backend Software Engineer.
 At Meta, I was part of the storage team building second-generation of blob storage for providing our clients with more flexibility in terms of assigning a storage policy.
 In particular, I built a C++ service for the automated generation and management of storage volumes.

 My research interests primarily focus on secure systems that allow multiple parties to perform decentralised computation without much overhead.
-I'm currently working secure ML interference with Prof Wenting Zheng.
+I'm currently working on private information retrieval with Prof Thomas Schneider.

 In the summer prior to my master's, I worked as a software engineer for the Bing UX Team at Microsoft India.
 My tasks at Bing mainly included - bug fixing and incorporating feedback to the recently launched TravelHub.
 For my Bachelor’s Thesis, I collaborated with ENCRYPTO Group at TU Darmstadt to build a framework for secure multi-party computation (MPC) called MOTION.
 We've used various technologies and design decisions to build MOTION in a user-friendly and extensible manner, and I hope that it promotes adoption of MPC protocols in practice.